fastapi/sqlmodel/README.md

     session.commit()
 ```

-That will save a **SQLite** database with the 3 heroes.
+This code will save a **SQLite** database with the 3 heroes.

 ### Select from the Database

-Then you could write queries to select from that same database, for example with:
+Then you can write queries to select from that same database.
+For example:

 ```Python hl_lines="15-18"
 from typing import Optional